-Effective Date: April 14, 2003
+Effective Date: April 14, 2003 updated March 2021

 THIS NOTICE DESCRIBES HOW INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN

 The following notice describes the information privacy practices of Big Horn Hospital Association including:

-- Any health care professional authorized to enter information into your medical record
+• Any health care professional authorized to enter information into your medical record

-- All departments and services of the hospital.
+• All departments and services of the hospital

-- Any member of a volunteer group we allow to help you while you are in the hospital, including ambulance
+• Any member of a volunteer group we allow to help you while you are in the hospital, including ambulance

-- All employees, medical staff and other hospital personnel, including students
+• All employees, medical staff and other hospital personnel, including students

 All of these entities, sites and locations may share medical information with each other when necessary for the

-- maintain the privacy of your health information
+• Maintain the privacy of your health information

-- provide you with a notice as to our legal duties and privacy practices with respect to information we collect and maintain about you
+• Provide you with a notice as to our legal duties and privacy practices with respect to information we collect

-- abide by the terms of this notice
+• Abide by the terms of this notice

-- notify you if we are unable to agree to a requested restriction
+• Notify you if we are unable to agree to a requested restriction

-- accommodate reasonable requests you may have to communicate health information by alternative means
+• Accommodate reasonable requests you may have to communicate health information by alternative means

 Understanding Your Health Record/Information

-- basis for planning your care and treatment
+• Basis for planning your care and treatment

-- means of communication among the many health professionals who contribute to your care
+• Means of communication among the many health professionals who contribute to your care

-- legal document describing the care you received
+• Legal document describing the care you received

-- means by which you or a third-party payer can verify that services billed were actually provided
+• Means by which you or a third-party payer can verify that services billed were actually provided

-- a tool in educating health professionals
+• A tool in educating health professionals

-- a source of data for medical research
+• A source of data for medical research

-- a source of information for public health officials charged with improving the health of the nation2
+• A source of information for public health officials charged with improving the health of the nation2

-- a source of data for facility planning and marketing
+• A source of data for facility planning and marketing

-- a tool with which we can assess and continually work to improve the care we render and the outcomes we achieve
+• A tool with which we can assess and continually work to improve the care we render and the outcomes we

-Understanding what is your record and how your health information is used helps you to:
+Understanding what is in your record and how your health information is used helps you to:

-- ensure its accuracy
+• Ensure its accuracy

-- better understand who, what, when, where and why others may access your health information
+• Better understand who, what, when, where and why others may access your health information

-- make more informed decisions when authorizing disclosure of health information to others
+• Make more informed decisions when authorizing disclosure of health information to others

 Your Health Information Rights

-Although your health record is the physical property of the healthcare practitioner or facility that compiled it, the
+Although your health record is the physical property of the healthcare provider or facility that compiled it, the

 payment, or healthcare operations.
 We are not required to agree to your request.
 If we do agree, we will

-- inspect and copy medical information that may be used to make decisions about your care.
+• Inspect and copy medical information that may be used to make decisions about your care.
 Usually, this

-- obtain an accounting of disclosures of your health information.
-This is a list of the disclosures we made of medical information about you.
+• Obtain an accounting of disclosures of your health information.
+This is a list of the disclosures we make of